phsiao/idxdo/README.md

 indicate that the linked document is a Gitcoin Passport associated with the identity.

-The record value starts with `ceramic://` and for querying StreamID using `idxdo` you need to remove the scheme and prefix.
+The record value starts with `ceramic://` to indicate that the linked document is stored in Ceramic.

 #### Show your identity document